 Between 2006 and 2009 the William T. Grant Foundation funded the Youth Program Quality Intervention study, a randomized control trial of this systematic approach to quality improvement.

-TODAY, Weikart Center youth program quality improvement efforts are underway in 29 city or county-wide networks and 11 statewide initiatives.
+TODAY, Weikart Center youth program quality improvement efforts are underway in over 105 networks across the nation, in Canada, and Mexico.